sebinpj/sebinpj/README.md

 ## ⚡ Brief intro

-I have been working as a professional software developer for 4+ years, and I am known to be a fast learner, good communicator and a pragmatic programmer :}
+I have been working as a software engineer for 4+ years, and I am known to be a fast learner, good communicator and a pragmatic programmer :}

 ### ☠ Languages I work with